 Learn what OTA Connect is and why you should use it.

 For starters, it’s highly secure.
 HERE OTA Connect was developed according to IEEE-ISTO 6100, the Uptane standard for secure over-the-air updates for automotive.
-Uptane is the first comprehensive security framework guiding implementation of OTA update systems on a design level, and we’ve been an active participant every step of the way, developing the first commercial implementation and contributing heavily to the standardization work.
+Uptane is the first comprehensive security framework guiding the implementation of OTA update systems on a design level, and we’ve been an active participant every step of the way, developing the first commercial implementation and contributing heavily to the standardization work.

-OTA Connect also completely open source, so you don’t have to worry about being tied to a proprietary solution.
+OTA Connect is also completely open source, so you don’t have to worry about being tied to a proprietary solution.
 Absolutely everything on the client side is open source and highly customizable.
 We offer a SaaS solution for all server-side functionality, but if you’d prefer to set up your own server, most of our server-side functionality is open source too—including all of the security-sensitive elements.

 It also has a great set of features.
-You can use it to create targeted update campaigns, monitor existing campaigns and securely update software and firmware inside a vehicle.
+You can use it to create targeted update campaigns, monitor existing campaigns, and securely update software and firmware inside a vehicle.
 You can use our developer tools to enable OTA updates on your devices and our user interface to distribute updates to those devices.